 In part, yes.
 The Museum is located in a century-old farmhouse, and the second floor does require use of a stairway (there is no elevator), but the first floor galleries are fully accessible, and there is a virtual tour of what is on the second floor.

-Can I hear old radio and watch old TV programs?
+Can I experience old radio and TV programs?

 Do you have any special collections?

 The Museum has a number of special collections, such as a collection of early ham equipment, World War I equipment, radio station studio equipment, it’s now on display.
 From time to time such equipment will be featured in special temporary exhibits.
 The Museum also has an extensive library but much of it is also stored offsite.
 Those wishing to do historical research should contact the curator.

 Is there a museum shop?

 Yes.
 The Museum has a small shop, but also offers items for sale on this website.
 At the present time, the Museum offers books about radio and television history and engineering (many long out of print), restored vintage radios, and thousands of vacuum tubes.
 The Museum also sells limited numbers of radio and television-related items.

 The Museum is managed by a paid executive director and an administrative assistant, and operated by 501(c)(3) non-profit corporation.